 Climbing a pole is a high-risk task that requires preparation and a great job hazard analysis.
-Remember to always "hammer test and prod test" each wooden pole prior to climbing.
+Remember to always "hammer test and probe test" each wooden pole prior to climbing.
 You must have confidence that the integrity of the pole has not been compromised in any way.
-We look for exterior signs on a pole such as woodpecker holes, decayed holes, or cuts, it is the interior integrity of the pole that may not be so easy to see.
+Look for exterior signs on a pole such as woodpecker holes, decayed holes, cracks, or cuts.
+The interior integrity of the pole may not be so easy to see so be sure to conduct your hammer test and probe test.